Printing will be unavailable at East Regional Library on Tuesday, April 14, and Wednesday, April 15, due to maintenance.

 No problem – just ask a staff member for a replacement.
 You can pick up a new log and continue tracking your reading from where you left off.

-2025 Summer Reading is made possible thanks to the generous support of the Durham Library Foundation and the Friends of the Durham Library.
+2026 Summer Reading is made possible thanks to the generous support of the Durham Library Foundation and the Friends of the Durham Library.

-Durham Library Foundation
+Durham Library Foundation.

-Friends of the Durham Library
+Friends of the Durham Library.

 Additional questions or concerns?
 Please reach out to your local DCoL location.
-Thank you!

 Upcoming events